 Chiado is an elegant and vibrant neighborhood in the historic center of Lisbon.
-It is famous for its historic landmarks, museums, theatres, and even more popularly luxury shopping, restaurants and cafes.
-It can be compared to Montmartre neighborhood of Paris.
+It is famous for its historic landmarks, museums, theatres, and even more popular luxury shopping, restaurants, and cafes.
+It can be compared to the Montmartre neighborhood of Paris.

 Rua do Carmo and Rua Garrett are both popular streets of Chiado worth taking a walk on.
 It is also a good idea to take some snacks and enjoy the Praça Luis de Camões, where the Carnation Revolution once took place.
 As of that square, Chiado ends and the Bairro Alto neighborhood starts.

 Coffee is an integral part of the Lisbon lifestyle.
-Accordingly, there is a number of good coffee shops that can be found in the city.
+Accordingly, several good coffee shops can be found in the city.
 However, only a handful can boast the tradition that is present in Café A Brasileira.
 It is located centrally in the Chiado neighborhood and there is a statue of Fernando Pessoa in front of its door.

 The joint opened its doors in 1905 and little has changed aesthetically since then.
 Originally it offered a bica – short and very intense coffee – to everyone who bought grain at the premises.
 It soon became the meeting point for writers, artists, intellectuals, and remained so for a century, before practically becoming a tourist attraction.